Aensil/Python-Mini-projetcs/README.md

 # Python-test
-A complete practice of the solution of multiple problems, working with the next problems:
+A complete resolution of multiple problems, working with the next problems:

 *Finding islands in binary maps